Pretty-printing: Pretty-printing mathematics

 Pretty-printing usually refers to displaying mathematical expressions similar to the way they would be typeset professionally.
-For example, in computer algebra systems such as Maxima or Mathematica the system may write output like as Some graphing calculators, such as the Casio 9860 series, HP-49/50 series and HP Prime, TI-84 Plus, TI-89, and TI-Nspire, the TI-83 Plus with the PrettyPt add-on, or the TI-84 Plus with the same add-on or the "MathPrint"-enabled OSes, can perform pretty-printing.
+For example, in computer algebra systems such as Maxima or Mathematica the system may write output like as Some graphing calculators can perform pretty-printing.
+Such calculators include the Casio 9860 series, HP-49/50 series and HP Prime, TI-84 Plus, TI-89, TI-Nspire, and the TI-83 Plus with the PrettyPt add-on.
+Similarly, the TI-84 Plus with the PrettPt add-on or with "MathPrint"-enabled operating systems.
 Additionally, a number of newer scientific calculators are equipped with dot matrix screens capable of pretty-printing such as the Casio FX-ES series (Natural Display), Sharp EL-W series (WriteView), HP SmartCalc 300s, TI-30XB, and Numworks.

 Many text formatting programs can also typeset mathematics: TeX was developed specifically for high-quality mathematical typesetting.